ddman1101/AutoDJ-Web/README.md

 to make the part of installing dependencies.

 ## How to use
+You need to run the web on the server first.
+So you need to run this under the `AutoDJ-web/` first
+* `python manage.py runserver`

+Then
 1. Click `Choose File` to upload your music.
 2. After upload all your music (Suggest : more than 20 songs), click the `DJ start`
 3. then input the command to control the Auto-DJ

+* `annotate` : Annotate all the files in the pool of available songs that are not annotated yet.
+Note that this might take a while, and that in the current prototype this can only be interrupted by forcefully exiting the program

+## Future work
+# Build the function "play" in it.
+(Real-time)
+# Save the set and provide the "download" function.